Diversity, Inclusion, and Sustainability in Nursing Education Award

 2022 Winners

 This AACN award recognizes outstanding contributions made by schools of nursing that champion diversity, inclusion, and sustainability in nursing education.
 Annual awards may be made to one school in each of the following categories: Public Colleges/Universities, Private College/Universities, Small/Liberal Arts Colleges, and Academic Health Centers.
-The winners will address the membership at AACN’s virtual Diversity Symposium planned for November 9-10, 2022
+The winners will address the membership at the AACN Diversity Symposium.

 Small/Liberal Arts Colleges Award: Dominican University